 - Finally, avoid discussing the divorce in front of the children.
 The children should not be privy to motion papers, court dates, financial responsibilities of each parent, or otherwise.

 We hope you found this information helpful.
-If you’re looking for divorce representation, we invite you to contact Samuelson Hause & Samuelson, LLP for a consultation.
+If you’re looking for divorce representation, we invite you to contact Samuelson Hause PLLC for a consultation.